 Don’t know if you guys have realized but making ornaments is one of my favorite things to do before the holidays!
 In this post, I’ll be showing how to make these burlap flower ornaments.

 I just got a bunch of new crafting supplies from Amazon and am so excited.
 These little flower embellishments worked out great for some natural-looking floral ornaments.

-Below I will give you step-by-step instructions of how to make the ornaments with photos and where to get the supplies to make them.
-(As an Amazon Associate I earn from qualifying purchases of the following products linked below.)
+Below I will give you step-by-step instructions of how to make these burlap ornaments with photos and where to get the supplies to make them.

 What you will need: